CNIC-Proteomics/iSanXoT/README.md

 iSanXoT was developed by the Cardiovascular Proteomics Lab/Proteomic Unit at **The National Centre for Cardiovascular Research** (CNIC, [https://www.cnic.es](https://www.cnic.es/)).

-This application is licensed under a **Creative Commons Attribution-NonCommercial-NoDerivs 4.0 Unported License** For further details, read the <a href="https://creativecommons.org/licenses/by-nc-nd/4.0/" target="_blank">https://creativecommons.org/licenses/by-nc-nd/4.0/</a>.
+This application is licensed under a **Creative Commons Attribution-NoDerivatives 4.0 International (CC BY-ND 4.0) License** For further details, read the <a href="https://creativecommons.org/licenses/by-nd/4.0/" target="_blank">https://creativecommons.org/licenses/by-nd/4.0/</a>.

 ## Download